 An Introduction to HIPAA for Healthcare Employees

-The HIPAA Security Rule also calls for training.
-All members of the workforce, including management, must receive security awareness training.
-Security awareness training must also be provided within a reasonable period of time after a person joins the workforce.
+The HIPAA Security Rule also states that security awareness training must be provided to all members of the workforce, including management.
+This must be provided within a reasonable period of time after a person joins the workforce.

 Is HIPAA Training Required Annually?

-That requirement is dictated by any changes, but if there are no changes that does not mean refresher training is not required.
+This requirement is dictated by any “material” changes, but if there are no changes in policies and procedures (or technologies), that does not mean refresher training is not required.
 Training must be provided periodically, regardless of whether there are any HIPAA changes or changes to working practices.

 What is the Right Length of Training Sessions?